The apotheosis by Veronese and the gondolas' yard

 This is because the buildings surrounding the boatyard greatly resemble the architectural style of houses in Cadore in the near Dolomites, where in the 1600s the first shipwrights hailed from, (the same people who founded the site in fact) and from where most of the wood for construction arrived.
 A tribute, therefore, to their place of origin and a way, perhaps, to curb their homesickness.

-The Squero of San Trovaso is one of the few active boatyards in Venice and by far the most widely-built boat is the gondola (click here to see our article on this most famous Venetian boat), which is still assembled with the same methods of the past, through an exclusively manual process; this makes each gondola, for however similar to others, totally unique.
+The Squero of San Trovaso is one of the few active boatyards in Venice and by far the most widely-built boat is the gondola, which is still assembled with the same methods of the past, through an exclusively manual process; this makes each gondola, for however similar to others, totally unique.